ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Points-and-Lines-CPP/Markers-Points-and-Lines-CPP.rst

 Backround
 ---------
-In the :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>` you learned how to send simple shapes to rviz using visualization markers.
+In the :doc:`Marker: Sending Basic Shapes  <../Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP>` you learned how to send simple shapes to RViz using visualization markers.
 You can send more than just simple shapes though, and this tutorial will introduce you to the ``POINTS``, ``LINE_STRIP`` and ``LINE_LIST`` marker types.
-For a full list of types, see the `Marker Display <http://wiki.ros.org/rviz/DisplayTypes/Marker#Object_Types>`__ page.
+For a full list of types, see the :ref:`Marker: Display types <RVizMarkerObjectTypes>` page.
 The ``POINTS``, ``LINE_STRIP`` and ``LINE_LIST`` markers all use the points member of the ``visualization_msgs/msg/Marker`` message.
 The ``POINTS`` type places a point at each point added.
 The ``LINE_STRIP`` type uses each point as a vertex in a connected set of lines, where point 0 is connected to point 1, 1 to 2, 2 to 3, etc.
 The ``LINE_LIST`` type creates unconnected lines out of each pair of points, i.e. point 0 to 1, 2 to 3, etc.